 These models look almost identical, like in the picture.
-The easiest way to tell the model is to look on the box the camera came in, the model code will be on the back, or there will be a tag on the end of the cable attached to the camera.
+The easiest way to tell the model is to look on the box the camera came in; the model code will be on the back of the box.
+Alternatively there may be a tag on the end of the cable attached to the camera.
 If you don't have the original packaging any more, try to remember when you bought the camera, and check the email that was sent to confirm your order.